Practical work with model architecture in Engee

 -

-In the block settings, specify which model the submodel will refer to by pressing Select model.
+In the block settings, specify which model the submodel will refer to by clicking Select model.

 -

-To make input/output ports appear on the Model block, add Input and Output blocks to the referenced model and select the option Refresh connectors:
+To make the input/output ports appear in the Model block, add the Input and Output blocks to the referenced model and select the option Refresh connectors:

-Chart is a graphical representation of finite automaton.
-The Chart block is used to model the control logic of a finite automaton, a mathematical device model that describes a system with a finite number of states.
+Chart — this is a graphical representation a finite state machine.
+Block Chart It is used to model the control logic of a finite state machine, a mathematical model of a device that describes a system with a finite number of states.

 When to use Chart: